amanda132/W4111Notes/normalization.md

 **Pseudo-transitivity**: If A->B, and CB->D, then CA->D holds (We can prove this using augmentation.
 We can augment C to both sides of A->B to get CA->CB, and use transitivity to get CA->D).

-#### Example 6.2

-Consider the following relation scheme R=(A, B, C, G, H, I), and the set of functional dependencies A->B, A->C, CG->H, CG->I, B->H.

-We want to make sure that our closure includes all non-trivial functional dependencies implied by the dependencies given above.

-Our closure, F+, is then the following:

--A->H, by transitivity

--CG->HI.
-To see why, consider augmenting I to both sides of CG->H. We then get CGI->HI.
-However, we have CG->I, so we can substitute CG for I, and because functional dependencies deal with sets of attributes, CGCG->HI becomes CG->HI.

--AG->I. We can augment G to both sides of AG->CG, because CG->I, we get AG->I. It is important to note that we could do this in one step using pseudo-transitivity (A->C, so we can substitute A for C in CG->I to get AG->I).

 ## 3. Minimum Cover of Functional Dependencies

-Closures can allow us to compare sets of FD's meaningfully.

-For example, if F1={A->B, A->C, A->BC}, and F2={A->B, A->C), are they equivalent?
-Yes!
-We can get from F2 to F1 using Armstrong's axioms, so F1 is not minimal.

-If there's a closure (a maximally expanded set of functional dependencies), then there must be a minimal set as well.

 ### Steps:
  1. Turn the FD's into _standard form_